-Undoubtedly, a well-known manufacturers in educational institutions as well as other facilities of learning, Casio is really a trustworthy vendor of high-quality scientific calculators.
+Undoubtedly, a well-known manufacturer in educational institutions as well as other facilities of learning, Casio is really a trustworthy vendor of high-quality calculators.

 #1 Casio FX 9860GII Graphing Calculator Review

 - It’s got similar processing power to the TI 84

 - It links with other systems by using a USB